We all know the score here - each country has its so called big clubs and its sleeping giants.

 game by a notch or two, and the sleeping giants - the clubs who've been there before at some

 point and who could potentially get there again.

-We're using the term big five
+We're using the term big five because growing up

 in the 80's it was used a lot for the English league - Liverpool, Man Utd, Arsenal, Everton

 and Spurs - the big clubs attracting the big crowds, the big names, and most of the big trophies.

 But if ever a football subject was wide open to debate its this one - its really quite tricky to